What Is a Contingent Beneficiary

 Does the primary beneficiary get everything?

-The main beneficiary is the person or entity who inherits your assets after your death. . … Typically a contingent beneficiary will inherit something in a policy unless the main or principal beneficiary has predeceased you or otherwise cannot be found.
+The main beneficiary is the person or entity who inherits your assets after your death.
+Typically, a contingent beneficiary inherits something from a policy if the main or principal beneficiary has predeceased you or cannot be found.

 Can a trust be a contingent beneficiary?